-Lower pole (the lower pole is the lower part of the breast) stretch, or "bottoming out" really represents a spectrum of two separate deformities.
-All breast implants cause lower pole stretch by definition.
-If the lower pole of the breast did not stretch, then the implant could not be placed inside the breast.
-The issue here is when the lower pole stretch becomes excessive, enough to compromise the aesthetic appearance of the breast.
-I have patients who are very tolerant of significant lower pole stretch and some who are not very tolerant of even moderate amounts of stretch.
-Mild lower pole stretch essentially goes unnoticed.
+Bottoming out of the breast really represents a spectrum of two separate deformities.
+All breast implants cause stretching of the lower portion of the breast by definition.
+If the lower portion of the breast did not stretch, then the implant could not be placed inside the breast.
+The issue here is when the breast “bottoms out” or looks like the breast is bottom-heavy, with the nipple well above the most forward portion of projection on the center of the breast, enough to compromise the aesthetic appearance of the breast.

-Lower pole stretch can be the result of lengthening of the lower pole of the breast alone, inferior displacement of the inframammary fold (lower breast crease), or a combination of both of these.
+Both of the above situations will give rise to bottoming out of the breast.
+However, the causes are very different, and thus the treatment is also different.
+Both conditions can also co-exist in the same breast and need to be simultaneously dealt with during revision.
+Therefore, bottoming out of the breast can be the result of lengthening of the lower pole of the breast alone, inferior displacement of the inframammary fold (lower breast crease), or a combination of both of these.

 How I Assess a Breast for Lower Pole Stretch/Inferior implant malposition

 When I assess a breast for lower pole stretch, there are two things to consider:

 - Was there stretching of the breast from nipple to the original post-augmentation lower breast crease?